NCAR/crayenv/README.md

 the jobs.
 The SLURM cluster can be queried using usual slurm commands like `sinfo`, `scontrol` etc. but the commands need to be invoked within the container.

+## Usage Monitoring

+Please note that this is a licensed product from HPE-Cray and at this time they are allowing us to use it with an implied obligations to provide feedback to them.
+We have agreed to monitor your usage and will provide your email-id to HPE-Cray for the purpose of seeking feedback on use of CPE container.

 ## Building Applications

 The whole `glade` is bind mounted within the container, so all user directories